rakyll/drive/README.md

 	$ drive trash [path1 path2 ...] # Sends the remote specified files to the trash.
 	$ drive untrash [path1 path2 ...] # Restore the specified remote files from trash.
 	$ drive emptytrash
 	$ drive emptytrash [-no-prompt] # No prompt is presented before emptying out your trash.

+	$ drive quota # To return quota information

 ## Configuration